turingschool-examples/make_it_work_2/README.md

 # Make It Work

 Fork this repository and clone your newly created repository.
-At the end of 2 hours, push your code to your repository and create a pull request to this repository.
+At the end of the challenge, push your code to your repository and create a pull request to this repository.

 ## Be sure to read all user stories BEFORE beginning your work
 ---